 The Matrix below documents the requirements of what must be included in program portfolios for all school library candidates.
 Use this document, along with the Portfolio Proficiency Statements document, to guide the creation of your portfolio.

-Your artifact will be an assignment that you created to promote recreational reading from SLIS 756 or SLIS 757, or it can be a recreational reading activity that you completed during your internship.
+Your artifact will be an assignment that you created to promote recreational reading from ISCI 756 or ISCI 757, or it can be a recreational reading activity that you completed during your internship or another ISCI course.

-Your artifact will be your Collection Mapping and Analysis (CMA) Assignment in SLIS 720, a weeding analysis, or other collection development activity you completed in your courses, or during your internship.
+Your artifact will be your Collection Mapping and Analysis (CMA) Assignment in ISCI 720, a weeding analysis, or other collection development activity you completed in your courses, or during your internship.

 Your artifact will be a handout for an in-service professional development session for teachers, or a link to a virtual professional development session that you created.
 The lesson should be one that you used during your practicum (at any of the schools you visited), or one that you developed to use in your future school library program.